-1.17 Compliance with all legal aid legislation is a requirement under Clause 7.14XXX Standard Terms.
+- case set out in the Merits Regulations must be satisfied at all times that work is carried out and this work must be done in accordance with the criteria under which legal aid was granted. - 1.16 In relation to controlled work providers must not continue to act where the relevant criteria are no longer satisfied.
+In licensed work solicitors and other legal representatives are subject to a duty to report to the Agency in a number of circumstances set out in Regulation 40 of the Procedure Regulations. - 1.17 Compliance with all legal aid legislation is a requirement under Clause 7.14 Standard Terms.
 If a provider fails to report a significant change, which is known to him or her, in either the circumstances of the funded client or the case, costs subsequently incurred may be disallowed where they are considered not to have been reasonably incurred or the failure to report a change in circumstances has caused a loss to the LAA.
-Costs should only be disallowed on reliance on this Point of Principle in cases where it is clear that the provider has failed to report a change of circumstances that has meant that the Merits Regulations Criteria for the work authorised by the certificate are clearly not satisfied.
+Costs should only be disallowed in cases where it is clear that the provider has failed to report a change of circumstances that has meant that the Merits Regulations Criteria for the work authorised by the certificate are clearly not satisfied.
 Notification of the new circumstances may legitimately be made with an application for amendment of the certificate, provided such an application is made soon after the change.
 In the absence of misleading or withheld information in the application, providers are entitled to rely on any amendment to the certificate granted by the Director.